One India One Election – Advantages and DisadvantagesAnisha Mukhija

 It also ensures that the mood of the nation at a particular moment does not hand over political power across a three-tiered democratic structure to one dispensation or individual.
 It gives people a chance to distinguish between the national, state and local interests, rather than being swept away in a “wave”, often manufactured by corporate media and the economic muscle of commercial carpetbaggers.

 Why it is difficult to go for simultaneous elections?

 The biggest challenge is achieving political consensus, which seems to be “chimerical”.
-Regional parties will be more opposed to the idea than national parties because there is always a tendency for voters to vote the same party in power in the state and at the Centre in case the Lok Sabha polls and the state elections are held together.
+Regional parties will be more opposed to the idea that national parties because there is always a tendency for voters to vote the same party in power in the state and at the Centre, in case the Lok Sabha polls and the state elections are held together.